 And he had saved that thief’s life.

 He kept seeing more and more what El meant when he said he would find people to help.
 Luke felt timidly proud — for once he prevented someone from being hurt in an accident instead of causing it.
 This was definitely a change for the better.
-Luke only hoped his unwitting rescue could move the thief to repentance, and that the woman would get her wallet back.
+He had a very good feeling about what happened, like he made a real difference, finally truly helped someone in a meaningful way.
+Something nagged at him, however.
+Like there was something else he should have done.
+It was probably the stolen wallet.
+Luke hoped the encounter could move the thief, help him see the error of his ways, and that the woman would get her wallet back.

 Still, beggars weren’t choosers.
 Luke smiled and patted the talisman through his shirt.

 Yen yawned.
 It was the ungodly hour of 9 AM on a Saturday.
 He had no idea how he had managed to crawl out of bed and haul his arse downtown, and yet there he was, sitting on top of a dumpster by a drugstore, feeling like the old days.
 He played with the folding mirror in his hands.
 Blaise had given it to him to deliver to some sort of bum.
 It had been wrapped back then, but that never stopped Yen in the past.
 And now that he knew he was supposed to stick around with the bum afterwards, he felt unpacking the delivery was just the advance part of his payment, which in this case was going to be by-the-hour.
 Why a bum would need a compact mirror was beyond Yen.
 He was starting to think maybe he should keep it.